 3 Supply chain definition

-For the purposes of this document, the supply chain is considered to consist of the following four parts:
+For the purposes of this document the supply chain consists of the following four parts:

-- refineries. - terminals. - filling stations (including retail and industrial customer sites), and - transportation from refineries to terminals and from terminals to filling stations.
+- refineries, - terminals. - filling stations (including retail and industrial customer sites), and - transportation from refineries to terminals and from terminals to filling stations.